 ATTRACTIONS: “O’ Canada” film displaying the natural beauty of Canada, featuring Martin Short.

-This beautiful pavilion is flanked with manicured hedges, red telephone boxes, and beaming flowers.
+This beautiful pavilion is flanked with manicured hedges, red telephone boxes, and blooming flowers.
 Everything has its place- from the practically perfect gardens to the quaint tea shop.
 The United Kingdom pavilion is a perfect place to take a stroll.
 There’s pubs, English cottages, and a plethora of tasty food.
 We strolled through the tea shop and also spotted Alice greeting curious guests.
 It was simply delightful.

 The France pavilion was definitely one of our favorites.
 Everything was so bright and beautiful.
 There’s so many dining opportunities- from the Monsieur Paul to patisseries.
 The Eiffel tower is nestled behind gorgeous French architecture, reminding us that we are in Paris.
 There are street artists set up by the “Seine” with their easels, paintbrush in hand.
 There are flowers and tourists with baguettes and macarons in hand, wandering through the colorful gardens.
 We stopped by the L’Artisan des Glaces for some refreshing sorbet.
 Be sure to check out the “Serveur Amusant” acrobat show!